umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 We believe that we should accommondate a better the editorial experience when working with rich text in Umbraco.

+We want to make a simpler writting experience for Content Creators, the actions available in the UI should be minimized to a bare minimum of entry-actions, that can unfold several sub-actions.
+This should make the first impression simple, and provide a intuative selection of features that enable the editor to think less about the features presented.

+Developers should be able to make configurations on a data-type instance level.
+Meaning that we should be able to have both an extensive configuration and a simple configuration in the same BackOffice.

+Configuration should be simple, and configuring costum styles or embed options should be made posible in a simple way with the ability to go advanced if needed.

 ## Detailed Design

+### Feature set

 Our requirements for a Rich Text Editor implementation.